 Candidates for selection to the MSAT Program must demonstrate:

-- flexibility and the ability to adjust to changing situations and uncertainty in clinical situations; and
+- Flexibility and the ability to adjust to changing situations and uncertainty in clinical situations

 Candidates for selection to the professional (graduate) phase of the MSAT Program will be required to certify with the program director that they have read, understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
 Please see the Student Access Center for more information.